sockcymbal/QuestionImprover/README.md

 5. Reflect on Potential for Rich Dialogue: Contemplate the key aspects of the topic that could lead to richer dialogue.
 How can the question be framed to explore these aspects more thoroughly and inspirationally?

-6. Justify the Refinement: After reformulating the question, provide a brief explanation of the changes made.
-Why is this revised question more effective in eliciting insightful and comprehensive responses?
-How does it better capture the complexities and nuances of the topic?
+Rationale for refinement: Upon improving the question, briefly articulate why this new version is a significantly higher quality and more effective question.
-After reflection, please include the most salient weaknesses or flaws in the way the original question was formulated.
+In contrast, include the most salient weaknesses or flaws in the way the original question was formulated.

 This final step is not just about modifying the question, but also about encapsulating the essence of our collaborative thought process.
 It’s about transforming the question into a tool that can unlock deeper understanding and more meaningful dialogue and inspired action in subsequent discussions.

 As a reminder, the original question was {question}

-OUPUT - ENHANCED QUESTION:
+QUESTIONIMPROVER OUTPUT - ENHANCED QUESTION:
 ```

 ### Happy Inquiring! 🚀